Verizon vs. Comcast Business Internet: What’s the Best ISP for Small Business?

 It can be difficult to compare the business internet plans that Verizon and Comcast sell because the connections they use can be significantly different.
 It’s true that in some areas, both companies offer what some call “purely fiber-optic” plans, which use glass fiber-optic cables to deliver blazingly fast internet speeds.

-If you compare only these fiber plans, Verizon came out on top.
-Verizon offers fiber plans from $74.99 to $214.99, with download speeds from 75 to 940 Mbps.
+If you compare only these fiber plans, Verizon comes out on top.
+Verizon offers fiber plans from $69 to $249, with download speeds from 200 to 940 Mbps.

-Comcast, on the other hand, sells fiber plans starting at $49.95 for 25 Mbps.
-The top-speed Comcast plan—Business Internet 1 Gig—reaches download speeds at a full 1,000 Mbps (or 1 Gbps), but it’ll cost you $300 more per month than the similarly fast Verizon plan.
-Also, 1 Gig internet from Comcast isn’t pure fiber; it uses a hybrid fiber-coaxial cable connection, so its upload speeds max out at 35 Mbps—you won’t get the symmetric connection you do with pure fiber from Verizon.
+Comcast, on the other hand, sells fiber plans starting at $69.95 for 35 Mbps.
+The top-speed Comcast plan—Business Internet 1 Gig—reaches download speeds at a full 1,000 Mbps (or 1 Gbps), but it’ll cost you $250 more per month than the similarly fast Verizon plan.

 Both companies’ fiber plans are symmetric, which means their upload speeds match (or nearly match, in the case of Verizon’s fastest plan) their download speeds.
 Fast upload speeds are essential if your business commonly uploads or shares large files or hosts lots of video conferences.